AlexShoWhitehead/JudoWebsite/design-plan/design-journey.md

 1. Who is your user, e.g., where does the user come from, what is the user's job, characteristics, etc.?

-    Jack.
-Cornell sophomore student.
-Interested in the Janpanese culture and want to join Judo club.
+    This user's name is Jack.
+Jack is a sophomore student at Cornell university.
+This user is interested in Japanese culture including Judo.
+As such, this user would like to learn about and potentially join the Judo club.

 2. Does the user belong to your audience of the site?

     > If “No”, what’s your strategy of associating the user test results to your audience’s needs and wants?
 How can your re-design choices based on the user tests make a better fit for the audience?

     Yes.
-He meet the standard of being cornell student / want to join the judo club.
+Our target audience consists of university students looking to join a club where they can have some fun and get exercise while learning a new skill.
+This user meets the standard of being cornell student who would like to join the judo club.

 ### Participant 2 -- Testing Notes (Final Submission)
 > When conducting user testing, you should take notes during the test.